AstronomyAPI/Documentation/index.md

 When making API calls to endpoints which require JWT, you must submit the obtained token in your request headers.

 Following the JWT specification, the header name must be `Authorization`.
 The header value will be the word `Bearer`, followed by a space and the `token` you obtained above.
-Note the space between the word `Bearer` and the token.
+Notice the space between the word `Bearer` and the token.

 *Sample in PHP*